Call MVCC Admissions

-Electrical Engineering Technology AAS70-77
+Electrical Engineering Technology AASTotal Credit Hours: 64

 - Maintain and foster a positive environment conducive to teamwork, quality, professionalism, and continuous improvement

-- An ability to identify, analyze and solve technical problems.
+- an ability to identify, analyze, and solve narrowly defined engineering technology problems;

-- A recognition of the need for, and an ability to engage in lifelong learning.
+- an understanding of the need for and an ability to engage in self-directed continuing professional development;

-- A commitment to quality, timeliness, and continuous improvement.
+- a commitment to quality, timeliness, and continuous improvement.

-- The applications of physics or chemistry to electrical/electronic(s) circuits in a rigorous mathematical environment at or above the level of algebra and trigonometry.
+- the applications of physics or chemistry to electrical/electronic(s) circuits in a rigorous mathematical environment at or above the level of algebra and trigonometry

 - Use traditional and contemporary information technology.
 Identify, access, and appropriately use authoritative sources of information.